-\ As per the Prescribing Information in India.
+As per the Prescribing Information in India.

 Name: Cervarix.
 Human Papillomavirus vaccine Types 16 and 18 (Recombinant, AS04 adjuvanted).
 Composition: A 0.5 ml dose of the vaccine contains not less than Human Papillomavirus type 16 L1 protein(20 micrograms), 3-O-desacyl-4-- monophosphoryl lipid A (MPL) (50 micrograms) and Aluminium hydroxide, hydrated (0.5 milligrams Al--).
 Pharmaceutical form: Suspension for injection.
-Indications: Indicated in females from 10 to 45 years of age for the prevention of cervical cancer by protecting against incident and persistent infections, cytological abnormalities including atypical squamous cells of undetermined significance (ASC-US) and cervical intracprintelial neoplasia (CIN), CIN 1 and pre-cancerous lesions (CIN 2 and CIN 3) caused by human papillomavirus types 16 and 18.
-Posology: Single 0.5m Ml dose.
+Indications: Indicated in females from 10 to 45 years of age for the prevention of cervical cancer by protecting against incident and persistent infections, cytological abnormalities including atypical squamous cells of undetermined significance (ASC-US) and cervical intrapithelial neoplasia (CIN), CIN 1 and pre-cancerous lesions (CIN 2 and CIN 3) caused by human papillomavirus types 16 and 18.
+Posology: Single 0.5m ldose.
 The primary vaccination course consists of three doses schedule (0.1 & 6 months).
 Method of administration in the deltoit region.
 Contra-indication: Known hypersensitivity to any component of the vaccine.
 Special warnings and special precautions for use: As with other vaccines, the administration in the deltoit region.
 Contra-indication: Known hypersensitivity to any component of the vaccine.
 Special warnings and special precautions for use: As with other vaccines, the administration to these subjects.
 There are no data on the use of CervarixTM in subjects with impaired immune responsiveness such as HIV infected parce should always be administrated at different injection sites.
-It may be expected that in patients receiving immunosuppressive treatment.
-Interaction with other medicaments and other forms of interaction: If CervarixTM is to be given at the same time as another injectable vaccine, the vaccines should always be administered at different injection sites.
+There are no data on the use of CervarixTM is to be given at the same time as another injectable vaccine, the vaccines should always be administration to the scalarion.
+Specific studies of the vancines should always be administered at different injection sites.
 It may be expected that in patients receiving immunosuppressive treatment an adequate response may not be elicited.
-Use during pregnancy and lactation: Specific studies of the vaccine store (30°C).
-Do not freeze.
+Use during pregnancy and latation: Specific studies of the vaccines should always be administered at different injection sites.
+It may be expected that in patients rec